90dy/90dy/README.md

 ### Hi there 👋

-⚠️ Right, now every ts-* repository are work in progress.
+⚠️ Right now, every ts-* repository are work in progress.